How To Talk to Your Partner About Finances

 Use combative terms: Take over, overhaul, fix, do this, figure it out, handle it.

-5. Talk Budget
+6. Talk Budget

 Now that you've discussed what each of you take home, start talking about a budget to help define what "on track" looks like for you and your partner.

 Make a detailed list of expenses.
-Some bills stay the same every month, like rent, cellphone, garbage, car payments, student loan and day care.
+Some bills stay the same every month, like rent, cellphone, garbage, car payments, student loans and day care.
 Others can vary, like water, electricity, gas and groceries.
 Estimate how much you'll need to cover all the essentials.

-Then, be realistic about how much you spend on "extras."
-Talk through where you can cut back if you need to.
 Pretty soon, you'll know how much you can expect to have in your account each month, how much is available to spend, and how much you can start saving for bigger goals and the fun things in life.

-6. Bring Solutions
+7. Bring Solutions

-7. Learn Together
+8. Learn Together

 Let's face it: Having financial conversations with your partner can be intimidating.
 You don't want to disappoint them or get frustrated by them.